aferstd/NPP-Robot-Inspection/README.md

-# 🤖 A robot for checking NPP pipes for cracks and corrosion using artificial intelligence
+# 🤖 A robot for checking NPP (RosAtom) pipes for cracks and corrosion using artificial intelligence
 ## Description
 This project is designed on the theme "Robot for detecting defects using artificial intelligence in nuclear power plants", the project itself consists of a client (on Orange Pi) and a server for transmitting data from the robot to the server (images from cameras and sensors) and artificial intelligence (corrosion and cracks), including drawings about the robot.
 The program itself allows you to change the available protocols for transmitting information: HTTPS, and websites have also been developed to manage and display data from the robot.
 The following languages were used: C++ and Python